envygeeks/jekyll-assets/.github/pull_request_template.md

-- [ ] I have added or updated the specs.
+- [ ] I have added or updated the specs/tests.
-- [ ] I have verified that the specs pass on my computer.
+- [ ] I have verified that the specs/tests pass on my computer.
 - [ ] I have not attempted to bump, or alter versions.
 - [ ] This is a documentation change.
 - [ ] This is a source change.